ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 ## Getting Started For Test

 ### Prerequisites

+- Minimum 4GB RAM and a multi-core processor.
-- Xilinx Vivado Design Suite
+- Xilinx Vivado Design Suite.
-- Knowledge of VHDL
+- Knowledge of VHDL.
-- Basic understanding of signals and systems
+- Basic understanding of signals and systems.

 ### Steps to Run the Project

 1. Clone the repository:
    ```bash
    git clone https://github.com/ElecGiuseppe-lab/N-bit_Configurable_CLA.git